The Girl with the Pistol: Cast

-Filming locations
+Production

-The early 'Sicilian' scenes were actually shot in Polignano a Mare in Apulia, not in Sicily.
+The early Sicilian scenes were actually shot in Polignano a Mare in Apulia, not in Sicily.
 Filming locations in Edinburgh included Waverley station, Princes Street, Lawnmarket and Castle Terrace, while in Sheffield several scenes were shot in Granville Street and near the site of the former Neepsend railway station, as well as at the now redeveloped bus station in nearby Rotherham.
 Other landmarks shown in the film include the Clifton Suspension Bridge in Bristol; Royal Crescent in Bath; Holy Trinity Church in Bradford-on-Avon, Wiltshire; the Elephant and Castle, Royal Albert Hall, Chelsea Embankment and Lincoln's Inn Fields in London; and the Royal Pavilion and Grand Hotel in Brighton.
 The final scene, which features Assunta escaping from Vincenzo's clutches and onto a car ferry, was filmed separately in Newhaven and Ancona.

 Reception

 Box office

 The Girl with the Pistol was wildly popular in Italy, garnering nearly $4 million in box office receipts by June 1969, and was regarded as heralding the emergence of Monica Vitti as one of the country's leading comic stars.
 In the United Kingdom, the film was not shown in cinemas.